magneticio/vamp.io/content/documentation/api/v0.9.5/api-blueprints.md

  Field name    |  Required  | description
  --------------|---|-----------------
- name | yes |
+ name | required |
  kind | optional | The resource type.
 Required to [send multiple resources](/documentation/api/v0.9.5/api-reference/#send-multiple-resources) to `/api/v1` gateways | optional |  Can be created separately and referenced from here or defined inline as part of the blueprint.
-See [gateway resource](/documentation/api/v0.9.5/api-gateways/#gateway-resource) clusters | yes  |
+See [gateway resource](/documentation/api/v0.9.5/api-gateways/#gateway-resource) clusters | required  |
- services | yes |
+ services | required |
- breed |  yes |Can be created separately and referenced from here or defined inline as part of the blueprint.
+ breed |  required |Can be created separately and referenced from here or defined inline as part of the blueprint.
 See [breed resource](/documentation/api/v0.9.5/api-breeds) environment variables | optional |
  scale | optional | Can be created separately and referenced from here or defined inline as part of the blueprint.
 If omitted, the default scale will be used (See [scale resource](/documentation/) and [reference.conf default scale](/documentation/installation/configuration-reference/#operation))